Faye Emerson, 100, of Salida died Dec. 7, 2019, at Columbine Manor Care Center in Salida.

 Survivors include her son Wayne Spencer; granddaughters, Leisl (Ron) Sanders and Katie (Mike) Clark; four great-grandchildren; and friends all over the world and in Salida.

 Graveside services will be at 2 p.m.
 Dec.
 14, 2019, in Fairview Cemetery.

 Memorial contributions may be made to Salida Regional Library through Lewis and Glenn Funeral Home in Salida.

 Arrangements are with Lewis and Glenn Funeral Home.

 Online condolences may be offered at lewisandglenn.com.

-To send flowers to Faye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Faye Emerson, please visit our floral store.